Prograf-UFF/urban-chronicles/README.md

 1. First, download the compiled release of Urban Chronicles [here](https://drive.google.com/file/d/1xHNegEY7fb3UHysTLZEOR-yg0bWHZn9u/view?usp=sharing).

-2. Unzip the bundle inside `system/`.
+2. Unzip the `.zip` folder inside `system/`.
+You should have a structure like the one below

 ```
 urban-chronicle